-You will receive written confirmation if your complaint is to escalate to Stage 2.
-The complaint will be passed to a senior manager within the council and they are allowed 25 full working days to complete the Stage 2 Review.
-The timescale begins when it is decided that a Stage 2 Review will take place and is sent to the senior manager.
+You will receive written confirmation if your complaint is to escalate to stage 2.
+The complaint will be passed to a senior manager within the our organisation and they are allowed 25 full working days to complete the stage 2 Review.
+The timescale begins when it is decided that a stage 2 Review will take place and is sent to the senior manager.

 Please note that on occasion there are complaints the LGSCO cannot or will not be able to investigate.
 In such circumstances, the LGSCO will explain clearly if this is the case and the reasons why this decision has been given.